albert12132/albertwu.org/mt1_review/README.md

 * `compile.py`: script that compiles content with html templates.
     * Usage:
         python3 compile.py [template_path] [content_path] [destination_path]
     * In general, you will not be explicitly running `compile.py`.
-The `Makefile` handles that isntead.
+The `Makefile` handles that instead.

 * `Makefile`: main interface for users of the app.
     * Configuration: these variables can be changed in the `Makefile`
         * `TOPICS`: a list of topics